 What happens next?

-A NDIA staff member, responsible for the internal review, will make a decision to confirm, vary or set aside and substitute the earlier decision.
-This decision will be made as soon as reasonably practicable.
+An NDIA staff member, responsible for the internal review, will make a decision to confirm, vary or set aside and substitute the earlier decision.
+The reviewer will also give you the reasons for the reviewable decision.
+We aim to make this decision within 60 days after receiving the request.

 What if you are still dissatisfied after the internal review of the decision?